Guide

 devices

-Record breeding, birth, purchase, sale, health, and expense events.
+Record breeding, pregnancy checks, expected births, actual births, weaning, purchase, sale, health, and expense events.

 devices